Free Tool

 A website that exists vs one that converts

-There's a significant difference between having a website and having one that works.
+There's a real difference between having a website and having one that works.
 A site that exists ticks the box.
-It answers "do you have a website?" — and that's about it.
-A site that converts is built around what a visitor needs to feel confident enough to take action.
-That means clear messaging, a logical page structure, fast load times, trust signals in the right places, and a frictionless path to contact or purchase.
-Most websites UK businesses are running were built cheaply, haven't been updated in years, or were designed to look good in a proposal rather than to actually perform.
-This website ROI calculator is designed to help you put a real number on what that gap is costing you.
+It answers "do you have a website?" and that's about it.
+A site that converts is built around what a visitor needs to feel confident enough to get in touch or buy.
+That means clear messaging, a well-structured page, fast load times, trust signals where they matter, and an obvious next step.
+Most websites UK businesses are running were built cheaply, haven't been updated in years, or were put together to win the pitch rather than to actually perform.
+This website ROI calculator helps you put a real number on what that gap is costing you.

 The hidden cost of a bad website

 Most businesses don't think of a poor website as an ongoing expense.
 They think of it as a one-off cost they've already absorbed.
-But a site converting at 1% instead of 4% isn't a sunk cost — it's a recurring one.
+But a site converting at 1% instead of 4% isn't a sunk cost.
+It's a recurring one.
 Every month, visitors land on your site and leave without getting in touch.
 Every month, your competitors with better sites pick up the enquiries you didn't.
 The cost isn't the original build price.
-The cost is the revenue gap, compounding month after month.
+It's the revenue gap, adding up month after month.
 For many UK businesses, that figure runs into tens of thousands of pounds a year.